 Can these buns be made Gluten-Free?

-Start by combining the yeast and 1 Tbsp brown sugar in the bowl of an electric mixer and then slowly pouring in the warm water, while stirring everything together.
-Allow 10 minutes for the mixture to sit and the yeast to activate (It’ll become foamy when done right!).
+Combine yeast and 1 tablespoon brown sugar in the bowl of an electric mixer and slowly pour in warm water while stirring frequently.
+Allow 10 minutes for the mixture to sit and for the yeast to activate.

-Next, combine the all-purpose flour, bread flour, brown sugar, sea salt and cinnamon to the wet ingredients and mix on low-speed until well combined and everything begins to form into a dough-like consistency, about 2-3 minutes.
+In a large bowl, whisk together the all-purpose flour, bread flour, brown sugar, cinnamon, nutmeg, and sea salt and add them to the wet ingredients and mix on low-speed until well combined and everything begins to form into a dough-like consistency, about 2-3 minutes.

-Change “mixer head” to kneading accessory and knead dough for 5-10 minutes on medium-high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed with 2 fingers.
-NOTE: If dough is too sticky, add 1 Tbsp of flour at a time until texture is achieved!
+Change “Mixer head” to kneading accessory and knead dough for 5-10 minutes on high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed together with 2 fingers.
+NOTE: If dough is still too sticky, add 1 tablespoon of flour at a time until texture is achieved!

 In the meantime, you can work on the filling!

 Add the softened the butter (best if done at room temp. so that it's more "paste-like" in texture once smeared) in a bowl and set aside.
 In a separate bowl, combine the cinnamon and brown sugar, mixing them together.
 Set aside.

 TO MAKE THE PRALINE TOPPING:

 In a medium (10-inch) skillet over medium-high heat, heat the brown sugar and stir constantly using a rubber spatula until clumps are formed.
 Add the butter and continue to stir until everything has melted and become a dark 'amber-like' color.
 Continue to stir consistently until fully melted and bubbly, about 2-3 minutes.